Australian wildfires destroy homes, kill cattle as hundreds of people flee

 Emergency officials said conditions should ease on Monday but “watch and act” warnings remained in place for five locations.

-Up to 35 homes and a school were destroyed in the small coastal town of Tathra in New South Wales, authorities said, where people fled to the beach to avoid the flames.
-Evacuation centers have been set up and several schools in affected areas were closed on Monday.
+At least 70 homes and a school were destroyed in the small coastal town of Tathra in New South Wales, authorities said, where people fled to the beach to avoid the flames and flying embers carried the firefront forward quickly.

+About 700 residents were evacuated to centers set up at the nearby town of Bega and several schools in affected areas were closed on Monday.

 About 280 firefighters were battling the blazes while 22,000 homes were without power in the region after the high winds brought down trees, Emergency Management Commissioner Craig Lapsley said late on Sunday.

-In the northern city of Darwin, about 25,000 homes were also without power after a tropical cyclone felled trees.
+In the north Australian city of Darwin, about 25,000 homes were also without power after a tropical cyclone felled trees.
 No deaths were reported.

 Bushfires are a common and deadly threat in Australia’s hot, dry summers, fueled by highly flammable eucalyptus trees.